A frontline review of how the pandemic changes the world and us; Editor: Sunita Narain

-The covid-19 pandemic can be regarded as the globalised world’s most localised emergency.
+The novel coronavirus disease (COVID-19) pandemic can be regarded as the globalised world’s most localised emergency.
 It has gained notoriety as the world’s fastest disease outbreak that turned into a pandemic.

 Barring lifestyle ailments, no other contemporary disease or infection has ever gripped the globe at this speed in recent memory.
 It has forced over half of the world’s population into an involuntary lockdown, and brought nations and their economies to their knees.